Using Unreliable Pseudo-Labels for Label-Efficient Semantic Segmentation: Introduction

 One potential problem caused by this paradigm is that some pixels may \textit{never} be learned in the entire training process.
 For example, if the model cannot satisfyingly predict some certain class, it becomes difficult to assign accurate pseudo-labels to the pixels regarding such a class, which may lead to insufficient and categorically imbalanced training.
-For instance, as illustrated in \cref{fig:stats}, underperformed category \texttt{chair} tends to have fewer reliable predictions, and the model will be probably biased to dominant classes, \textit{e.g.}, \texttt{background} and \texttt{cat}, when we filter reliable predictions to be ground-truths for supervision and simply discard those ambiguous predictions.
+For instance, as illustrated in Fig.~\ref{fig:stats}, underperformed category \texttt{chair} tends to have fewer reliable predictions, and the model will be probably biased to dominant classes, \textit{e.g.}, \texttt{background} and \texttt{cat}, when we filter reliable predictions to be ground-truths for supervision and simply discard those ambiguous predictions.
 This issue even becomes more severe under domain adaptive or weakly supervised settings.
 Under both settings, predictions of unlabeled or weakly-labeled images usually run into undesirable chaos, and thus only a few pixels can be regarded as reliable ones when selecting highly confident pseudo-labels.
 From this perspective, we argue that to make full use of the unlabeled data, every pixel should be properly utilized.

 However, how to use these unreliable pixels appropriately is non-trivial.
-Directly using the unreliable predictions as the pseudo-labels will cause the performance degradation~\cite{arazo2020pseudo} because it is almost impossible for unreliable predictions to assign exactly correct pseudo-labels.
-Therefore, in this paper, we propose an alternative way of Using Unreliable Pseudo-Labels.
-We call our framework U$^2$PL.
+Directly using the unreliable predictions as the pseudo-labels will cause the performance degradation \citep{arazo2020pseudo} because it is almost impossible for unreliable predictions to assign exactly correct pseudo-labels.
+Therefore, in this paper, we propose an alternative way of Using Unreliable Pseudo-Labels (U$^2$PL).